Atif-Bashir-1998/nlp-literature-mining-fact-analysis/README.md

 # nlp-literature-mining-fact-analysis
-Design and implement a pipeline that automatically searches, collects, and analyzes research papers for a specific topic.
-The project should include automatic download of papers, metadata extraction, exploratory analysis (publication year, countries, universities, …), and fact-based analysis of trends and methods.
+This project implements an automated literature mining and fact extraction pipeline that collects and analyzes over one hundred research papers from open-access sources such as Semantic Scholar, Arxiv, and CrossRef.
+The pipeline performs metadata extraction, exploratory data analysis, topic modeling, and fact extraction from text and tables, storing the results in structured knowledge graphs.
+All project specifications were successfully achieved, providing a comprehensive analysis of trends in algorithms, datasets, evaluation metrics, and research domains, and highlighting the shift from rule-based methods to deep learning and LLM-based explainability.

 ---
 ## Objectives
 1. Extract metadata and scientific entities (Authors, Methods, Datasets, Domains, Metrics) from PDF research papers.
 2. Convert PDFs into structured XML format using **GROBID**.